Shoulder Hydrodilatation Specialist

 Frozen shoulder, caused by inflammation of the shoulder capsule, is treated with one of the latest techniques called hydrodilatation to decrease the pain and improve the mobility of the shoulder joint.
-Fellowship-trained orthopedic surgeon Dr. Kelechi Okoroha provides diagnosis and minimally-invasive hydrodilatation surgery in Detroit.
-He also provides the highest level of care during and after the surgery.
+Shoulder hydrodilatation specialist, Dr. Kelechi Okoroha provides diagnosis and individualized non-operative and operative treatments in Detroit.
+He also provides highly specialized care during and after surgery.
 Contact Dr. Okoroha’s team for an appointment today!

 The shoulder is a ball and socket joint.
 The head of the humerus fits into the glenoid cavity of the scapula (shoulder blade).
 Connective tissue called the shoulder capsule surrounds the shoulder joint, holding the bones in place.
 This is lubricated by synovial fluid.
 All these tissues help in stabilizing the joint and allowing the smooth movement of the shoulder.